Saturday, September 28, 2024

 1. Sebaceous cysts.

 Sebaceous cysts arise at the dermatomal junction due to accidental invagination of sebum secreting cells under the surface skin layer.
-The common sites are temple, head and back.
+The common sites are the temple, head and back.

 These cysts are slow growing and painless.
-The wall is thick and fibrous and as a cyst grow it raises the overlying skin.
+The wall is thick and fibrous and as a cyst grows it raises the overlying skin.
 The cyst contains sebum.
 It looks like soft cheese and has an offensive odor.
 The cyst is attached by a long stock to the deeper later of the dermatome or to the suture lines of craniofacial bones.

 Dermatomes junction where sebaceous cysts are seen